 This was a major victory for elephants in entertainment, but long overdue.
-What’s more, Ringling Bros. only retired the elephant act because it became cost prohibitive for them.
-They did not end the act because they had a change of heart, but because Ringling Bros. heard the outcry from activists and the general public.
-It had also become more difficult for Ringling Bros. as more and more cities have passed laws banning the use of the elephant bullhook.
+What’s more, Ringling Bros. only ended the elephant act because it became cost prohibitive for them.
+It became more difficult for Ringling Bros. as more and more cities passed laws banning the use of the elephant bullhook.
 Still, the retirement is good for the elephants who are no longer forced to perform the ridiculous circus acts that are not natural for them and are only brought about by fear, domination and beatings.

 Unfortunately, the elephants have “retired” to Ringling Bros.
 Center for Elephant Conservation, a facility in Florida where they are subject to breeding, research and bullhooks, and are chained up at night.
 In addition, Ringling Bros. still uses lions, tigers, horses, kangaroos and other animals in their show.

 Please sign the petition urging Ringling Bros. to send the elephants to a true sanctuary where they will get the space and humane treatment they need, and stop using all other animals!

 Tell Ringling Bros. to Send the Elephants to a True Sanctuary and Stop Using ALL Animals